 - Doesn’t whiten as effectively as some other cleaners

-Get the ZEP grout cleaner on Amazon, The Home Depot, and Walmart.
+Get the ZEP grout cleaner on Amazon or at The Home Depot.

 For small, hard-to-reach areas and grout lines to clean, like around faucets, behind sinks, or in tiny niches in the shower, this grout cleaning tool from OXO is a great helper.
 It’s not ideal for scrubbing floors or areas that need a lot of elbow grease, but it helps with detailed work that needs to be done.
 Either of these angled brushes will help with the job.
 Plus, the brushes are small enough that they won’t damage grout.